dojo/docs/dojox/data/PersevereStore.rst

 * PersevereStore is described in more detail here: http://www.sitepen.com/blog/2008/07/23/getting-started-with-persevere-using-dojo/

-* JsonRestStore is described in more detail here: http://www.sitepen.com/blog/2008/06/13/restful-json-dojo-data/
+* The functionality provided by JsonRestStore is described in more detail here: http://www.sitepen.com/blog/2008/06/13/restful-json-dojo-data/